Projective, Sparse, and Learnable Latent Position Network Models: BACKGROUND

 For many choices of $S$, such as $\mathbb{R}^d$, this approach straightforwardly extends to a continuum of graphs by considering a continuum of nested observation windows of $(S_t)_{t \in \mathbb{R}_+}$.
 In such cases, the number of nodes follows a continuous-time stochastic process, stochastically increasing in $t$.

 As far as we are aware, the above approach was first proposed by \citet{Krioukov-Ostilli-Duality-Networks} in the context of defining a growing sequence of geometric random graphs.
 Their exposition concentrated on a one-dimensional example with $S = \mathbb{R}_+$ and observation windows given by $S_t = [0,t]$.
 For this example, one would expect to observe $n$ nodes if $t = n$, with the total number of nodes for a given $t$ being random.
-As noted by \citet{Krioukov-Ostilli-Duality-Networks}, the formulation can altered to ensure that $n$ nodes are observed by treating $n$ as fixed and treating the window size $t_n$ as the random quantity.
-Here, $t_n$ it equal to the smallest window width such that $\Psi$ restricted to $[0, t_n]$ contains exactly $n$ nodes.
-Both of these viewpoints (random window size and random number of nodes) provide complementary tools for analyzing essentially the same underlying process.
+As noted by \citet{Krioukov-Ostilli-Duality-Networks}, the formulation can be altered to ensure that $n$ nodes are observed by treating $n$ as fixed and treating the window size $t_n$ as the random quantity.
+Here, $t_n$ it equal to the smallest window width such that $[0, t_n]$ contains exactly $n$ points.
+These two viewpoints (random window size and random number of nodes) are complementary for analyzing the same underlying process.

-Under the appropriate conditions, the one-dimensional Poisson random connection model results in networks which are $n$-sparse in expectation, as stated in Proposition~\ref{sparseRCM}.
+Under the appropriate conditions, the one-dimensional Poisson random connection model results in networks which are $n$-sparse in expectation.
+We formalize this notion as Proposition~\ref{sparseRCM}.
+The finite window approach approach also defines a projective sequence of models, as stated in Proposition~\ref{projectiveRCM}.

 \begin{prop} For a Poisson random connection model on $\mathbb{R}_+$ with an integrable link probability function, the graph sequence resulting from the finite window approach is $n$-sparse in expectation. \end{prop} \begin{proof} Provided in \S \ref{sparseRCMproof} \end{proof}